 Want more ideas?

-Here is our guide featuring 29 more ideas for things you can do as a digital nomad.
+My good friend Jacob has written a short book featuring 29 more ideas for things you can do as a digital nomad.

 Moreover, purchase online courses that will give you an even better idea on what you could do as a freelancer.
 Here’s one Udemy course dedicated to helping you choose a freelancing career.

 If you are still having trouble choosing, find other digital nomads and see what they are doing.
 The first place to start is the digital nomad interviews section on this website.
 Stephanie is doing design work for female entrepreneurs, Christopher learned web development in three months and became a freelance programmer, and Adomas is managing Facebook Ads.

 If you think you have the required skills or are at least willing to develop them – you can jump to the next section where I discuss how you can find freelancing work.